I designed the Vigorous Value Portfolio for those wanting to heavily tilt Size and Value. Below are the details on its components and fund selection.

 U.S. Small Cap Value – 30%

-I didn’t use VTI (total U.S. stock market) here because I want to avoid those pesky small-cap growth stocks which don’t tend to pay a risk premium.
-Even mid-cap growth hasn’t beaten large cap blend historically on a risk-adjusted basis.
+I didn't use VTI (total U.S. stock market) here because I want to avoid those pesky small-cap growth stocks which don't tend to pay a risk premium, and because we're getting plenty of purposeful small cap exposure.
+Even mid-cap growth hasn't beaten large cap blend historically on a risk-adjusted basis.
 We do get some mid cap exposure from the international indexes, but this portfolio takes a barbell approach for the U.S. stocks, only getting growth exposure in large caps.

 Specifically, small cap growth stocks are the worst-performing segment of the market and are considered a “black hole” in investing.
 The Size factor premium – small stocks beat large stocks – seems to only apply in small cap value.
 As Cliff Asness from AQR says, “Size matters, if you control your junk.”
 Basically, if you want to bet on small caps, the evidence suggests to do so in small cap value, preferably while also screening for profitability.